wrightmat/dnd-eberron/docs/locations/Sarlona.md

 * Population: 2,320,000 (51% human, 45% kalashtar, 4% other)
 * Environments: Temperate with warm lowlands and cold highlands
 * Planar Elements: Many manifest zones to Lamannia and Kythri
-* Major Settlements: Kasshta Keep, Dvaarnava, Haztaratain Monastery, Malshashar, Tashalatora, Xephanan, Zi'til'natek
+* Major Settlements: Kasshta, Dvaarnava, Haztaratain Monastery, Malshashar, Tashalatora, Xephanan, Zi'til'natek

 ##### Rhiavhaar
 This coastal nation is the homeland of Lhazaar and includes important ports like Dar Ulatesh, the major western port with voyages to Khorvaire.
 It is still known for piracy to this day.